-👉 This post was initially written in 2009 and refered to specific software versions.
+👉 This post was initially written in 2009 and referred to specific software versions.
 When tunning your system, always consider which version you are running.
 Information below may be outdated.
 Use it at your own risk.

 The “Security sandbox violation” message is a common problem for any Flash developer who try to do a Snapshot of an RTMP Stream.
 There was a couple of workaround but they stopped working since Flash Player 9.0.115 as it was considered as a possible bug.
 So, now how to do a proper snapshot of an RTMP stream ?
 The answer is simple but you’ll need to have the control on the streaming server, whatever it is FMS or Red5.